 Neem leaves have a bitter taste, so mix them with your dog’s food to mask their off-putting flavor.
 Use this natural remedy for worms in dogs twice a day for up to a month, alternating each week.

-For topical use as an insect repellant, dilute 1 drop of neem essential oil with 10 drops of carrier oil of your choice.
+Neem oil is shown to be effective for repelling fleas, ticks, and mange when used topically.
+Dilute 1 drop of neem essential oil with 10 drops of carrier oil of your choice.
 Since it has a strong smell, apply it on your dog’s collar than on his body, so you do not need to wash it off his coat.

 Potential side effects: